 Location: 601 Third Avenue / 6th Street

 Contractor: Pastoret & Lunz

-Description: The building faces east and is a two story buff colored brick structure.
-The building is square shaped with limestone foundation and brick and stone.
+Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of the city and is square shaped with limestone foundation and brick and stone.
 The low, semi-circular dome has a metallic, fish-scale pattern.
 The building has brick quoins, stone window surrounds, and a projecting cornice with modillions placed above a wide frieze.
 A decorative parapet with a bank of concentric squares that simulates a Greek fret is still evident above the cornice.
 There are two pairs of two story columns on the south front.
 In the interior is the mural “Law and Justice” by Axel Edward Soderberg and other painting by Odin J Oyen of La Crosse, Wisconsin.
 The dome was enclosed in 1945.
 On the west side is the new addition.
 To the south is the County Services Center.

 Note: The first courthouse was built in 1887.
 The cost of construction of the present courthouse was $80,000.

 S – Lake Superior and Bayfield County, Wisconsin

 County Services Center